Server card is public, tools are authorized

-The tool discovery endpoint is public for planning, while execution still requires the matching assistant authorization and workspace controls.
+The MCP server card is public for planning, while tool listing and execution require matching assistant authorization and workspace controls.

 Developer platform